 In 2015, Department for Environment, Food and Rural Affairs (Defra) guidance advised pregnant women to avoid close contact with animals (including sheep, cows and goats) that are giving birth.

 There is currently no evidence that SBV could cause illness in humans.
 Work is ongoing to identify if it could affect humans in any way.
 Any new information about SBV outbreaks would appear on the Food Standards Agency website.

 What can be done to reduce the risks?

-A vaccine is available (your veterinary surgeon will be able to provide more information).
+Vaccination may be possible (your veterinary surgeon will be able to provide more information).

 Control of midges is unlikely to be effective given that they are very widespread, and appear to be very effective at spreading SBV.

 It is important that strict hygiene measures are carried out during assisted lambings and calvings.

 Schmallenberg virus is not a notifiable disease and as such there is no legal obligation for producers to notify anyone of an outbreak.
 However, livestock keepers are strongly advised to contact their veterinary surgeon if they believe they have cases among their livestock.

 The Animal Welfare Act 2006 makes owners and keepers responsible for ensuring that the welfare needs of their animals are met.
 Amongst other things there is a requirement to protect an animal from pain, injury, suffering or disease.